vlaaad/vlaaad.github.io/reveal.md

 Repl is a great window into a running program, but the textual nature of its output limits developer's ability to inspect the program: a text is not an object, and we are dealing with objects in the VM.

-Reveal aims to solve this problem by creating an in-process repl output pane that makes inspecting values as easy as selecting an interesting datum.
-It recognizes the value of text as a universal interface, that's why its output looks like a text: you can select it, copy it, save it into a file.
-Unlike text, reveal output holds references to printed values, making inspecting selected value a matter of opening a context menu.
+Reveal aims to solve this problem by providing a set of tools for the JVM — like REPL output pane and inspector popups — that make exploring objects as easy as pointing at them.
+It recognizes the value of text as a universal interface, that's why its output looks like a text by default: you can select it, copy it, save it into a file.
+Unlike text, Reveal output panels hold references to printed values, making inspecting selected value a matter of opening a context menu.

-Unlike datafy/nav based tools, Reveal does not enforce a particular data representation for any given object, making it an open set — that includes datafy/nav as one of the available options.
-It does not use datafy/nav by default because in the absence of inter-process communication to datafy is to lose.

-Not being limited to text, Reveal uses judicious syntax highlighting to aid in differentiating various objects: text `java.lang.Integer` looks differently depending on whether it was produced from a symbol or a class.
+Not being limited to a stream of characters, Reveal uses judicious syntax highlighting to aid in differentiating various objects: text `java.lang.Integer` looks differently depending on whether it was produced from a symbol or a class.

 # Reveal Pro

 Reveal aims to be an extensible tool suitable for helping with development of any Clojure program.
-[Reveal Pro](/reveal-pro){: .buy-button} provides a set of extensions that improve developer experience by providing more tools so you can focus on your problem with data and knowledge you need, available as soon as you need it.
+[Reveal Pro](/reveal-pro){: .buy-button} provides a set of extensions that improve developer experience by providing more integrated tools so you can focus on your problem with data and knowledge you need, available as soon as you need it.

 # Give it a try